 The salt blocks listed on this page all contain very high levels of salt, ranging from 81%-99.9%.
 Some contain supplementary minerals to aid a deer’s diet while others are all about the salt content.
 Either way, there will be a salt lick that will meet your needs, and all are able to attract deer and won’t easily dissolve in the rain.

-Note: If you’re looking for the best mineral block for deer, click the link.
+Note: Click the following link if you’re looking for the best mineral block for deer.
 The difference is that the blocks on this page have a much higher salt and generally much lower mineral content.

 Best Salt Block and Lick for Deer